 Throughout the facility are interpretive wayside exhibits that invite visitors to imagine the experience of that tragic day.
 Through superimposing descriptive images of Pearl Harbor as it was in 1941 across the panorama of the busy port as it appears today, the wayside exhibits allow visitors to connect the past with the present.

 This exhibit pays tribute to the men, women, and children, both military and civilian, who were killed as a result of the attack on December 7, 1941.
 Medal of Honor recipients are noted with their names listed in gold lettering, and a bronze 3-D map of Oahu illustrates the various attack targets of that day.

 The USS Arizona Memorial Program

-The 75-minute program for the USS Arizona Memorial begins at the theater.
-It includes an introduction, a 23-minute documentary film, a Navy-operated shuttle boat ride to the USS Arizona Memorial, time to experience the memorial itself, and finally, a boat ride back to the visitor center.
+The 45-minute program for the USS Arizona Memorial begins at the theater validation desk checkin.
+It includes a Navy-operated shuttle boat ride to the USS Arizona Memorial, time to experience the memorial itself, and finally, a boat ride back to the visitor center.